 The infrastructure in India is like a game of Jenga played with wet noodles.
 It’s fragile, unpredictable, and can collapse at any moment.

 Entrepreneurs in India face many challenges when it comes to accessing resources.
 Electricity is about as reliable as a weatherman’s forecast.
 Internet speeds are slower than a sloth on a Sunday morning.
-And transportation is like a game of Frogger – you’re bound to squish by a truck at some point.
+Transportation is like a game of Frogger—you’re bound to be squished by a truck at some point.

 The lack of adequate infrastructure is like trying to build a sandcastle in a rainstorm – it’s almost impossible.
 Entrepreneurs are left feeling stuck in quicksand, unable to move forward.